FAIRplus/the-fair-cookbook/content/recipes/infrastructure/gupri_matched.md

-HTTP uses Domain Name System (DNS) to decide which computer (i.e. which [IP address](https://en.wikipedia.org/wiki/IP_address)) to contact and ask for content regarding the URL (URL_TO_INSERT_RECORD_2449 https://fairsharing.org/FAIRsharing.9d38e2)  you want to resolve.
+HTTP uses Domain Name System (DNS) to decide which computer (i.e. which [IP address](https://en.wikipedia.org/wiki/IP_address)) to contact and ask for content regarding the URL (URL_TO_INSERT_RECORD-ABBREV_1888 https://fairsharing.org/FAIRsharing.9d38e2)  you want to resolve.

-DNS uses the concept of hierarch (URL_TO_INSERT_RECORD_2451 https://fairsharing.org/FAIRsharing.52b22c) ical domains to resolve URL (URL_TO_INSERT_RECORD_2450 https://fairsharing.org/FAIRsharing.9d38e2) s.
+DNS uses the concept of hierarchical domains to resolve URLs.
 > (Learn more about subdomains here: [https://en.wikipedia.org/wiki/Subdomain](https://en.wikipedia.org/wiki/Subdomain))

-For example, you might want to resolve the following URL (URL_TO_INSERT_RECORD_2452 https://fairsharing.org/FAIRsharing.9d38e2) :
+For example, you might want to resolve the following URL (URL_TO_INSERT_RECORD-ABBREV_1889 https://fairsharing.org/FAIRsharing.9d38e2) :

 http://en.wikipedia.org/wiki/Enzyme_Commission_number

-This will make your computer first look up who is responsible for managing "org" (the top-level domain), and ask there who is responsible for managing the domain "wikiped (URL_TO_INSERT_RECORD_2453 https://fairsharing.org/FAIRsharing.31385c) ia.org", and finally who is responsible for managing "en.wikiped (URL_TO_INSERT_RECORD_2454 https://fairsharing.org/FAIRsharing.31385c) ia.org".
+This will make your computer first look up who is responsible for managing "org" (the top-level domain), and ask there who is responsible for managing the domain "wikipedia.org", and finally who is responsible for managing "en.wikipedia.org".
 All responses might yield different computer systems, i.e. IP addresses.

 This principle can thus be used to delegate authority.
-In an enterprise context, this might be used to delegate authority within hierarch (URL_TO_INSERT_RECORD_2455 https://fairsharing.org/FAIRsharing.52b22c) y:
+In an enterprise context, this might be used to delegate authority within hierarchy:

 http://my-department.my-enterprise.com/my-resource

-can be understood  in the following sense: "my-enterprise" allowed "my-department" to "mint", i.e. generate / provide / resolve, URL (URL_TO_INSERT_RECORD_2456 https://fairsharing.org/FAIRsharing.9d38e2) s over the internet.
+can be understood  in the following sense: "my-enterprise" allowed "my-department" to "mint", i.e. generate / provide / resolve, URLs over the internet.

-If even more granularity / hierarch (URL_TO_INSERT_RECORD_2458 https://fairsharing.org/FAIRsharing.52b22c) y is desired, an URL (URL_TO_INSERT_RECORD_2457 https://fairsharing.org/FAIRsharing.9d38e2)  may also look like this:
+If even more granularity / hierarchy is desired, an URL (URL_TO_INSERT_RECORD-ABBREV_1890 https://fairsharing.org/FAIRsharing.9d38e2)  may also look like this:

 http://my-team.my-department.my-enterprise.com/my-resource